Linking Multiple 7-Series Recorders Using C. Link

 Sound Devices 7-Series recorders are equipped with a proprietary C. Link (control link) 6-pin modular input and output connections.
 These connections allow multiple 702, 702T, 722, and 744T recorders to be daisy-chained together for recordings requiring high track counts.
 C. Link also provides a connection to the CL-1 Remote Control and Keyboard Interface.
-When linked, 7-Series recorders have a master/slave relationship.
-The master recorder and the slave unit will share sample accurate start and stop record times.
+When linked, 7-Series recorders have a source/sync relationship.
+The source recorder and the sync device will share sample accurate start and stop record times.
 The C. Link protocol carries the following data:

 - word clock

 - RS-232 serial data

 - Link multiple units using the Sound Devices XL-RJ accessory cable to connect the source recorder's C. Link Out port to the sync recorder's C. Link In port.
 Additional recorders can be connected in the same Out to In manner.
 See the above illustration.
 Linking is reliable for up to three recorders.
 If more than three recorders need to be linked, route WORD CLOCK OUT from the source device and first sync device to recorders four and five, respectively.
 The maximum number of linked recorders is five, and is independent of sampling rate.
 If more than three recorders are linked without routing WORD CLOCK, the amount of jitter will build up and files on downstream sync devices may experience recording drop outs.